ryan-mcclue/ryan-mcclue/src/knowledge.md

 Thermal imaging coupled with camera more 'deterministic/maintainable' than AI vision

+AI seems to address toy problems and not deal with permutations of problem, e.g. design, corner cases, performance, etc.
+Expressing all possibilities is best done in a programming language not English.

 # Protocols

+ISM (Industrial, Scientific and Medical) bands (900MHz, 2.4GHz, 5GHz) occupy unlicensed RF band.
+They include Wifi, Bluetooth but exclude telecommunication frequencies

+GNSS (Global Navigation Satellite Systems) contain constellations GPS (US), GLONASS (Russia), Galileo (EU) and Beido (China) They all provide location services, however implement different frequencies, etc.

+GSM (Global System for Mobile Communications) uses SIM (Subscriber Identification Module) cards to authenticate (identity) and authorise (privelege) access

+4G (Generation; 1800MHz) outlines min/max upload/download rates and associated frequencies.
+Many cell towers cannot fully support the bandwidth capabilities outlined by 4G.
+As a result, the term 4G LTE (Long Term Evolution) is used indicate that some of the 4G spec is implemented.
+More specifically have 4G LTE cat 13 to indicate particular features implemented.

+SMS (Short Message Service) are stored as clear text by provider SS7 (Signaling System Number 7) protocol connects various phone networks across the world

+Between protocols, tradeoffs between power and data rate IEEE (Institute of Electrical and Electronic Engineers):
+* 802.11 group for WLANs (WiFi 6E - high data rate),
+* 802.15 for WPANs; 802.15.1 (Bluetooth),
+* 802.15.4 low data rate (ZigBee, LoRa, Sigfox, Z-Wave)

+Wifi, Bluetooth, ZigBee, Z-Wave (lowest power) are for local networks.
+LoRa is like a low bandwidth GSM
+LoRa (Long Range) has low power requirements and long distance.
+AES-128 encrypted by default.
+LoRa useful if only sending some data a few times a day.
+LoRa has configurable bandwitdh, so can go up to 500KHz if regulations permit Lower frequency yields longer range as longer wavelength won't be reflected off objects.
+Will be called narrowband Doesn't require IP addresses.
+LoRaWAN allows for large star networks to exist in say a city, but will require at least 1 IP address for a gateway Sigfox uses more power.

+A BLE (Bluetooth Low Energy) transceiver only on if being read or written to GATT (Generic Attribute Profile) is a database that contains keys for particular services and characteristcs (actual data) When communicating with a BLE device, we are querying a particular characteristic of a service

+A QR (Quick Response) code is a 2D barcode with more bandwidth.
+Uses a laser reader.
+RFID (Radio Frequency Identification) does not require line-of-sight and can read multiple objects at once.
+Uses RFID tag.
+NFC (Near Field Communication) is for low-power data transfer.
+Uses NFC tag

+TV standards
+Americas: NTSC (30fps, less scanlines per frame) 4.4MHz Europe, Asia, Australia: PAL (Phase alternate line) (25fps) 2.5MHz

+IMPORTANT: know MISRA C subset (i.e. so can say embedded C)
+    Serial
+    USB
+    Ethernet
+    WiFi
+    Bluetooth
+    Zigbee
+    Cellular
+    checksum, TLS, CRC, OSI, TLS, AES, PID, feedback loop, flash filesystem

+NB-IoT (narrowband, i.e. low power).
+Also have CoAP (constrained application protocol) for embedded devices to access Internet

+Intel thunderbolt faster than USB-C, yet ports still look very similar

+(TODO: give protocol speeds!)
+QSPI can be used without CPU with data queues
+MIDI (Musical Instrument Digital Interface) 3 byte messages that describe note type, how hard pressed and what channel

+SPDIF (Sony Phillips Digital Interface) carries digital audio over a relatively short distance without having to convert to analog, thereby preserving audio quality.

+QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm FreePower technology allows QI charging mats to support concurrent device charging

+* USART:
+* SPI:
+* I2C:

+infrared is heat.
+LED can give of narrow band of infrared.
+Therefore, can be used as an IR remote control that requires line of sight.
+Hence RMT (remote control reciever) refers to infrared the lackof modulation and frequency range of human IR reason for not triggering IR reciever

+In fact fastest possible is USB.
+If enough pins, SPI as simpler than I2C

+CAN

+TODO: AES, RSA, SHA, RNG

+I2S for reading microphone?
+So I2S PCM interface for audio?

+SDIO is high-speed SD card protocol, (sd 3.0?)
+NO, SDIO IS FAST SPI?

+TODO: what is considered fast in embedded, e.g. 5MHz for I2C, 10us for loop?

+PCM (pulse code modulation) requires changing values to generate noise

+UWD (ultra-wideband) is short range RF used to detect people and devices

+* JTAG (Joint Test Action Group): hardware interface to connect chips to testing hardware Testing method in standard is known as a boundary scan TAP (Test Access Port) is on supported chip that is controlled with TMS signal.
+Contains IR and DR registers.
+Will process JTAG instructions TDI, TDO, TCK, TMS, TRST (optional)

+jtag flashing faster than uart as parallel

+* UART
+EN/RST (enable/reset) signal will trigger a hard reset asserting BOOT button will trigger DTR/RTS RS-232 signal to put board in download mode after reset due to improper FTDI serial driver while holding BOOT button press EN and flash
+$(dmesg | grep /dev/ttyUSB0; lsof; dialout group)

 RSSI how well can recieve signal.
 It's particular to a chipset, so Cisco might have 1-100, another might be 0-60 etc. decibels are logarithmic units relative to a reference level. dbM (decibel milliwatts) represents recieved signal strength compared to 0.001watts.